jose-elias-alvarez/null-ls.nvim/README.md

 but some features and performance improvements are exclusive to the latest version.

-Note that null-ls development takes place primarily on macOS and Linux and may not work as expected (or at all) on Windows.
-Contributions to expand Windows support are welcome, but since I don't work on Windows, my ability to diagnose or fix Windows issues is nonexistent.

 ## Features

 null-ls sources are able to hook into the following LSP features: